paladin-t/b8/README.md

 |----|----|
 | <img src="pages/imgs/app.png" width="256"> | BASIC8 is an integrated **Fantasy Computer** for game and other program development.
 You can create, share and play disks in a modern BASIC dialect, with built-in tools for editing sprite, tiles, map, quantized, etc. |

 It's been a while since we used to enjoy coding and playing straightforward after a computer bootup.
-The goal of BASIC8 is to bring a sense of joy back from retro/vintage computing and gaming, also be quick at getting higher level stuff done.
+The goal of BASIC8 is bringing a sense of joy back from retro/vintage computing and gaming, also being quick at getting higher level stuff done for contemporary development for everyone.

 ### Technical specifications